frederic-perez/AmE-dictionary/data/dictionary.md

 __larceny__ _n_ :seven: Theft of personal property. :es: hurto
 __larder__ _n_ :three::hammer:
 __largely__ :two::hammer:
-__larger-than-life__ _fig_ :five: More interesting and more exciting than an ordinary person or thing. _He may not live like a rock star, but in the eyes of his fans he's larger than life.
+__larger-than-life__ _fig_ :five: More interesting and more exciting than an ordinary person or thing. _He may not live like a rock star, but in the eyes of his fans he’s larger than life.
 You have to be bigger than life to make it in Times Square, and this restaurant wasn’t._
 __largess__ _n_
 __lark__ _n_ :three::hammer: _Stop this jealousy lark!_
 __larking__ _v_